 Well, over the years, I have had many people ask me what coaches do.
 I want to take this time to share with you what I have, had the benefit of attaining when working with a coach and what I see my clients receive when working with me.
 First, I must add that coaches widely use coaching services.
 Any profession that is highly used by its practitioners gets my vote.
 Remember, coaches all have their specialty areas.

 What I Do For My Clients as a Coach

-I am a Conflict Analyst and Strategist.
-This governs my Life and Interpersonal Wellness Coaching practice.
+Being a Conflict Analyst and Strategist governs my Life and Interpersonal Wellness Coaching practice.
 It provides the foundation expertise with which I work with my clients.

 What my clients get from me is a path to excellence.
-I help learning organizations, mid-career professionals and entrepreneurs excel.
-I help them find solutions and create new paths by applying Interpersonal Wellness strategies to difficulties, changes and challenges they face, so they can live well, work well and play well.
+I help to learn organizations, mid-career professionals, and entrepreneurs excel.
+I help them find solutions and create new paths by applying Interpersonal Wellness strategies to difficulties, changes, and challenges they face, to live well, work well and play well.